 Short-term Care: Facilitates Functional Improvement

-This datapoint measures the percent of short-term care patients who experienced functional improvements.
+This is the percentage of short-term patients who experienced functional improvements, such as with activities of daily living.

 - Riverton HospitalAcute Care Hospitals 2.6 miles away3741 West 12600 South Riverton Utah 84065Voluntary non-profit - Private(801) 285-4000